 Ah, assessment.
 There’s little in the education world that sparks as much passion and controversy.
-How students are assessed has been a matter of debate in the American educational sphere for over 150 years, with debates around standardized testing starting all the way back in the 1840s!
+How students are assessed has been a matter of debate in the American educational sphere for over 150 years.
+Did you know debates around standardized testing started all the way back in the 1840s?

-Perhaps it’s unsurprising then, how much assessment has changed in recent decades as educators and policymakers have attempted to craft assessment strategies that best represent a given student’s abilities.
+Perhaps it’s unsurprising then, how much student evaluation has changed in recent decades as educators and policymakers have attempted to craft assessment strategies that best represent a given student’s abilities.
 It’s no secret that children today are assessed differently than their parents’ generation.
 But what exactly has changed?

 Today, teachers emphasize ongoing, formative assessment rather than summative assessment at the end of a unit or course.
 Furthermore, there has been a movement away from indirect to direct assessment.
 Let’s do a side-by-side comparison of how a typical American student was evaluated in the 1980s as compared to today.